-A mesmerizing variation of the popular rainbow skittles experiment, this dissolving candy art & science activity uses a variety of colorful candies to make pictures and designs that quickly fill in with color from the dissolving candy.
+A mesmerizing variation of the popular rainbow skittles experiment.
+This dissolving science activity uses a variety of colorful candies!

 The Rainbow Skittles Experiment